-The Association entered into an agreement with Harris County Municipal Utility District on July 26, 2021, for trash reimbursement program.
+The Association entered into an agreement with Harris County Municipal Utility District on April 25, 2022, for trash reimbursement program.
 The MUD District periodically reimburses a portion of the trash expenses paid by the Association.
-This agreement shall be in force for a period of one year.
+This agreement is ongoing and automatically renews for 2023 based on the signed agreement from 2022.